Potentially Helpful Terms for Chinese-Canadians

 Model minority myth: a demographic group whose members are perceived to achieve a higher degree of socioeconomic success than the population average, particularly common in Chinese immigrants.
 May include characteristics such as: diligence, discipline, strong family values, respect for authority, thriftiness, morality, self-sufficiency, respect for education.
+The term originated in the United States and refers to a different situation than in Canada.
 (Wikipedia article)

 Perpetual foreigner: in which naturalized and even native-born citizens are perceived as foreign (Wikipedia article)